 The Junor Gallery specialises in contemporary Scottish and European fine art.
-Connections between the visual and literary arts is a feature, as well as an accompanying programme of events and workshops with each exhibition.
+The relationship between the visual and literary arts is a feature, as well as an accompanying programme of events and workshops with each exhibition.

 Sarah Longley‘s solo show is a celebration of the collaborative work between artist daughter and poet father.
 Sarah’s exhibition opened with a poetry reading in the gallery by her father, Michael Longley, surrounded by his daughter’s artwork, a very special occasion.
 Sarah trained at Edinburgh College of Art where she graduated with First Class Honours in Drawing and Painting.
 She has exhibited widely in Ireland, the UK and France.
 Her work is held in public and private collections throughout Europe, including in the Crawford Municipal Gallery in Cork, Ireland.
 Sarah is based in Lochalsh in the Western Highlands of Scotland, surrounded by a landscape that inspires both her own art and her father’s poetry.
 We’re delighted to announce the exhibition’s run has been extended into July.
 I’ve received more of Sarah’s pen and ink drawings as well as oil on board paintings in her vibrant colours, so do drop in again before the exhibition ends on Saturday, 6th July.